arthurgichuhi/gichuhi-weather-app/README.md

+To run the app on chrome download the file and run flutter run.
 # weather
 you need your own personal API keys from http://api.openweathermap.org to build and use the app.
 Fill the api key in the forecastutil.dart file at the